cciw-uk/data-protection/01 Decisions and actions document.rst

   1.a. when data is no longer necessary for our purposes, the data subject has a right to erasure.

-  For our purposes, there are various pieces of data that we made need to keep long term, including:

-  - list of campers on each camp.
-In the case of an allegation being made in the future, we made need complete lists of campers who actually attended camps, along with list of officers.

-  - to demonstrate due diligence in our selection of officers, we may need to keep references about them and some information about criminal records checks.

-  Paragraph 3 also gives further exceptions that may apply to us, specifically 3.e. “for the establishment, exercise or defence of legal claims.”
+  However, paragraph 3 also gives various exceptions that apply to us, specifically 3.e. “for the establishment, exercise or defence of legal claims.”

-  We may need to confirm these things with an expert.

 - Article 18 - Right to restriction of processing